parafoxia/analytix/README.md

 pip install "analytix[excel,types]"
 ```

-Note that while *analytix* includes native support for DataFrame conversions, these libraries are not installed automatically.
+Note that while *analytix* includes native support for DataFrame and Arrow table conversions, these libraries are not installed automatically.
 You will need to install these libraries yourself to use these features.

 ## OAuth authentication